Causes of Stress Fractures to the Foot and Ankle

 Pain, especially when bearing weight, is a telltale sign of a fracture.
 Limping due to this pain is a further sign of a foot or ankle fracture.
 Other symptoms include inflammation, bruising, deformity, and tenderness.
 A deformity may occur due to a shift in bone alignment or a joint dislocation near the fracture.
 While pain is a significant symptom of breakage, a patient who has nerve damage or who has diabetes may not feel this pain.
 In this instance, your podiatrist will look for additional signs to determine whether a fracture has occurred.

-Treatment of Foot and Ankle Fractures in Concord, Charlotte and Salisbury, NC
+Treatment of Foot and Ankle Fractures in Concord, NC

 From this point, treatment can vary patient to patient with the severity of the fracture.
 Rest is absolutely required for the foot.
 Fractures vary in healing time, some can be healed with short bursts of rest, and others require prolonged periods of resting paired with crutches.
 In cases in which the fracture is very serious, surgery may be authorized to install pins supporting the fracture and aiding in healing.